The Employment Discrimination Basics:

 - When Can an Individual File an Employment Discrimination Lawsuit in Court?

-- What Remedies Are Available When Discrimination Is Found?
+- What Remedies Are Available When Employment Discrimination Is Found?

 - Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits employment discrimination based on race, color, religion, sex (including pregnancy), or national origin;